GPUOpen-Tools/radeon_raytracing_analyzer/README.md

 and how they can affect performance.

-RRA allows the developer to visualize the bounding box hierarchies, and related scene geometries, via a standard rasterizer renderer or using a traveral counter view which will quickly hightlight areas of concern.
+RRA allows the developer to visualize the bounding box hierarchies, and related scene geometries, via a standard rasterizer renderer or using a traversal counter view which will quickly hightlight areas of concern.
 Once identified, the developer can revisit their BVH generation strategy to reduce performance bottlenecks.

 ## Getting Started